 - Property damage

 - Lost or diminished earning capacity and benefits of employment

 Rare bus accident cases are also eligible for punitive damages.
 Juries award these to punish the defendant for gross negligence or wanton disregard for human life.

-At The Bradley Law Firm, we will help you prove the full extent of your damages.
+At Bradley Law Personal Injury Lawyers, we will help you prove the full extent of your damages.
 We will also build a compelling case for the value of your non-economic losses.